 A second course in object-oriented problem solving in the network domain.
 Students will learn to develop software for the applications layer of the protocol stack.
 Topics include data structures, network processes, network protocols, and network security.
 Programming projects will be required.

-Game Software Development I
+Game Development and Algorithmic Problem Solving I

 This course introduces students within the domain of game design and development to the fundamentals of computing through problem solving, abstraction, and algorithmic design.
 Students will learn the basic elements of game software development, including problem decomposition, the design and implementation of game applications, and the testing/debugging of their designs.

-Game Software Development II
+Game Development and Algorithmic Problem Solving II

 This course furthers the exploration of problem solving, abstraction, and algorithmic design.
 Students apply the object-oriented paradigm of software development, with emphasis upon fundamental concepts of encapsulation, inheritance, and polymorphism.
 In addition, object structures and class relationships comprise a key portion of the analytical process including the exploration of problem structure and refactoring.
 Intermediate concepts in software design including GUIs, threads, events, networking, and advanced APIs are also explored.
 Students are also introduced to data structures, algorithms, exception handling and design patterns that are relevant to the construction of game systems.